-John Frederick Figge, of 3, Dunster-court, Mincingane, merchant, Dec.
-5, and Jan.
-9, at the Court of Bankruptey, London.
-Mr. William Turquand, official assignee, 12, Old Jewry-chambers; and Messrs, Nichol solicitor, Leeds.
-James-Häselden, of Bolton-le-Moors, Lancashire, cotton spinner.
-December 7, and December 30, at the Court of Bankruptcy, Manchester.
-Mr. John Fraser, official assignee, Manchester; Messrs, Milne, Parry, and Co., solicitors, Temple, London; and Messrs.
+John Humble, of Ossett, Yorkshire, manufacturing chemist, Dec.
+10 and Jan.
+6, at the Court of Bankruptey.
+Leeds.
+Mr. Charles Fearne, official assignee, Leeds; tenants daughters, about seventeen pears of age, and Messrs.
+Gregory and Co., solicitors, Bedford-row, London; Mr. Wavell, solicitor, Halifax; and Mr. Courtnay, solicitor, Leeds.
+James Haselden, of Bolton-le-Moors, Lancashire, cotton spinner, December 7, and December 30, at the Court of Bankruptcy, Manchester.
+Mr. John Fraser, official assignee, Manchester; Messrs.
+Milne, Parry, and Co., solicitors, Temple, London; and Messrs.
 Winder and Broadbent, solicitors, Bolton.

-John Hall, of Wallsend, Northumberland, cowkeener.
-December 5, and January 7, at the Court of Bankruptcy, signee, Newcastle-upon-Tyne; Mr. Robert Wilson, solieitor, Sunderland; and Messrs.
-Bell, Brodrick, and Bell. solicitors, Bow Churchyard, London.
-Eleanor Robinson and William Robinson, of Swinford
+John Hall, of Wallsend, Northumberland, cowkeeper.

+December 5, and January 7, at the Court of Bankruptcy, Newcastle-upon-Tyne.
+Mr. James Wakley, official assignee, Newcastle-upon-Tyne; Mr. Robert Wilson, solicitor, Sunderland; and Messrs, Bell, Brodrick, and Bell, solicitors, Bow Churchyard, London.

-Leicestershire, bankers, Dec.
+Eleanor Robinson and William Robinson, of Swinford, Leicestershire, bankers, Dec.
 6, and Jan.
-10, at the Court Motteram, solicitor, Birmingham.
+10, at the Court of Bankruptcy, Birmingham.
+Mr. Richard Valpy, official Mr. Smith, solicitor, Bedford-row, London; and Mr. James

-John Brown, of Newcastle-under-Lyne, Staffordshire, painter, Dec.
+Motteram, solicitor, Birmingham.
+John Brown, of Newcastle-under-Lyne, Staffordshire, painter.
+Dec.
 11 and 31, at the Court of Bankruptcy, Birmingham.
 Mr. Thomas Bittleston, official assignee, Birmingham; Messrs.
 Harrison and Smith, solicitors, Birmingham; and Mr. Wm.
 Windall Jackson, solicitor.
 2. Field-court, Gray's-inn, London.

 DIVIDENDS DECLARED.
-John Cecil.
-Thomas Dennison, James Benson, and Michael Dennison, of Liverpool, merchants, second dividend of 9d. in the pound, payable at 1, Liver-court, Liverpool, on Dec.
+John Cecil, Thomas Dennison, James Benson, and Michael Dennison, of Liverpool, merchants, second dividend of 9d. in the pound, payable at 1, Liver-court, Liverpool, on Dec.
 7, or any subsequent Saturday.

 Edward Hipkins, of Liverpool, commission agent, first dividend of 4d. in the pound, payable at 1, Liver-ccurt, Liverpool, on Dec.
-7, or any subsequent Saturday.
-Richard Dickon Askham, late of Knottingley, Yorkshire time burner first dividend of 13s, 4d, in the nound payable at 14, Bishopgate-street, Leeds, on the 25th inst., and any day after.
+7, or any subsequent Saturday. shire, lime burner, first dividend of 13s.
+4d. in the pound, payable at 14, Bishopgate-street, Leeds, on the 25th inst., and any day after.

 William Monk, jun., of Nottingham, currier, first dividend of 9s.
-3d. in the pound, payable at 7, Waterloostreet.
-Birmingham, on Nov.
+3d. in the pound, payable at 7, Waterloostreet, Birmingham, on Nov.
 26, or any subsequent Tuesday.
 R. D. Sothern, of St. Helen's, Lancashire, ship builder, second dividend of 41d, in the pound, payable at 12, Cookstreet, Liverpool, on Nov.
-27, or any subsequent Wednes-Denver and Nixey, of Liverpool, woollen drapers, dividend of 6s, 3d, on account of first dividend of 6s.
+27, or any subsequent Wednes-Denver and Nixey, of Liverpool, woollen drapers, dividend of 6s.
+3d. on account of first dividend of 6s.
 8d. in the pound, payable at 12, Cook-street, Liverpool, on Nov.
-27, or any subsequent Wednesday.
+27. or any subsequent Wednesday.
 George Harwood, of Chester, draper, first dividend of s.
-6d. in the pound, payable at 1, Liver-court, Liverpool, on Nov.
+6d. in the pound, payable at 1, Liver-court, Liverpool, n Nov.
 27, or any subsequent Saturday.

-Walters, and Llewellyn, of Neath, timber merchants, econd dividend of 3d. in the pound, payable at 19, St.
+Walters and Llewellyn, of Neath, timber merchants,

+econd dividend of 3d. in the pound, payable at 19, St.